Three-vehicle crash involving school bus leaves Nicholson Drive closed Wednesday morning

 The bus, which was carrying children, along with two other vehicles, were involved in the crash.
 Emergency officials said three people were taken to the hospital, one in serious condition, but the St. Gabriel Police Department said the injuries sustained in the crash were only minor.

+The SGPD said the bus belonged to Iberville Parish Charter in Plaquemine.
 None of the three people taken to the hospital were children.

 Trending News